Resolving Star Cluster Formation in Galaxy Simulations with Cosmic Ray Feedback: Mass Functions

 The mass functions in the three cases, as well as power-law fits above $10^{3}\;\mathrm{M}_\odot$, are displayed in Figure~\ref{fig:mass_function}.
 We also include a reference power law $M^{-2}$.
 We do not fit the mass function below $10^{3}\;\mathrm{M}_\odot$ due to the clear spectral break at this value.
 Additionally, clusters below this mass may be especially sensitive to numerical effects, so we do not analyze them further.
 They are also typically not included in the observational samples.
 The power law slopes (with bootstrapped errors) are reported in Appendix~\ref{sec:app_data_table}, Table~\ref{tab:data_table_appendix}.

 Firstly, we see that each case's cluster mass function is consistent with a single power law in the $10^{3}\;\mathrm{M}_\odot$ to $\lesssim10^{5}\;\mathrm{M}_\odot$ mass range.
 These power laws are all slightly steeper than the reference $M^{-2}$ slope.
 This result alone is remarkable.
 Both the manifestation of a power law star cluster mass function and the exact resulting slope are very sensitive to the feedback prescription \citep[e.g.,][]{andersson_pre-supernova_2024}.
-We produce plausible power law mass functions within our idealized tallbox setup, and without fine-tuning of feedback parameters, thereby demonstrating the predictive power of the \textsc{Crisp} feedback model.
+We produce plausible power law mass functions within our idealized tallbox setup, and without fine-tuning of feedback parameters.
+It is remarkable that the \textsc{Crisp} model recovers the power law form of the star cluster mass function, especially considering that we omit pre-SN feedback entirely.

-Notably, we produce these power law mass functions without pre-SN feedback.
 Recent work of \citet{andersson_pre-supernova_2024} has suggested that the manifestation of the power law form of the cluster mass function requires pre-SN feedback via radiation and stellar winds.
 It is possible that we emulate this result with our rapid prescription for star formation and SN feedback, as we utilize a star formation efficiency per freefall time of $100\%$, and a minimum stellar lifetime (age of a star particle that is allowed to become a SN) of $3\;\mathrm{Myr}$.
+However, \citet{smith_efficient_2021} found that pre-SN photoionizing radiative feedback can disrupt star-forming clouds before large clusters are able to form.
+Radiative feedback also reduces star cluster masses in \citet{rathjen_silcc_2021}, presumably by the same mechanism.
+It is possible that the massive clusters in our simulations are only able to form in the absence of radiative feedback, and that the power law form of the mass functions in our simulations is circumstantial.
+We emphasize that the value of this work is in comparisons between the three cases---understanding how CRs affect the formation of star clusters.
+As described in Section~\ref{sec:stellar_feedback_methods}, radiative feedback disrupts star cluster formation on local scales, whereas CRs tend to act on ISM-scales far away from sources.
+Including radiative feedback would likely change the three cases uniformly, leaving relative comparisons unaffected.

 Looking at the high-mass end of the mass functions in Figure~\ref{fig:mass_function}, we see that the \mhdX case produces the highest mass star clusters, followed by the \inX case and then the \nlX case.
 This mirrors the SFRs from \sttf (the \mhdX case has the highest SFR, followed by the \inX case and the \nlX case).
 In our simulations, a higher SFRD is correlated with a larger most massive star cluster, consistent with other simulations \citep[e.g.,][]{li_star_2018} and observations \citep[e.g.,][]{adamo_probing_2015, johnson_panchromatic_2017}.